 The Holy Ghost is the third member of the Godhead.
 He is a personage of spirit, without a body of flesh and bones (see D&C 130:22).
 He is often referred to as the Spirit, Holy Spirit, the Spirit of God, the Spirit of the Lord, or the comforter (True to the Faith: A Gospel Reference, 2004, pp. 81-82).

-There are certain requirements for a person to qualify in having the companionship of the Holy Ghost.
-For one, the person must be baptized in the church, had those with Melchizedek authority confirm them, and then remain obedient.
+There are certain requirements for someone to qualify for the companionship of the Holy Ghost.
+For one, the person must be baptized in the LDS Church, with someone with Melchizedek authority confirming the person who then remains obedient.
 Without that last part, the Holy Ghost’s influence is lost.
 Henry B. Eyring, a member of the First Presidency, explained to a general conference audience,

 What Does Christianity Teach

-According to the Bible, the Holy Ghost, also known as the Holy Spirit, is the third Person of the Trinity, which is a teaching LDS leaders reject.
-He is not a force or lesser being than God, but rather He is God.
-In fact, He was a will and volition, and people can even try to lie to Him, as tried Annanias and Saphira (Acts 5:1-11).
-Jesus promised He would send the Holy Spirit as a comforter, and it was the Holy Spirit who filled the believers at both the Jewish (Acts 2) and Gentile (Acts 10) Pentecost events.
+According to the Bible, the Holy Ghost, also known as the Holy Spirit, is the third Person of the Trinity.
+He is not a force or lesser being than God.
+Instead, He is God.
+He has a will and volition whom people can try to lie to, as did Annanias and Saphira (Acts 5:1-11).
+Jesus promised He would send the Holy Spirit as a comforter, and it was the Holy Spirit who filled the Jewish believers at Pentecost (Acts 2) as well as the Gentiles (Acts 10).
 When a person receives Jesus as Savior, the Holy Spirit takes entrance and baptizes that believer.
-For the rest of the believer’s life, there will be a constant battle, but the goal is to be filled with the Holy Spirit (Eph 5:18).
+While there will be many spiritual battles in the believer’s life, the goal is to remain filled with the Holy Spirit (Eph 5:18).